Next-Level of Enterprise Automation: How to Combine RPA, AI, and BPM to Achieve Hyperautomation

 Digitally mature organizations in the manufacturing sector also view hyperautomation as a stepping stone to digital twin creation.
 A digital twin is a virtual replica of physical devices, systems, or the entire organization, powered by real-time data.
 Such twins can help identify correlations and dependencies between common processes, functions, and key performance indicators within the monitored access.
 The collected insights can be used to introduce further improvements.

 However, even a lower extent of hyperautomation, for example, end-to-end automation of one workflow, can result in tangible benefits, especially during crisis mode operations.
-Case in point, during the early days of the pandemic, one bank had to rapidly .
+Case in point, during the early days of the pandemic, one bank had to rapidly update over 6 million loan records.
 Without intelligent automation, the project would have required two years and 100 people to complete.

 In a broader sense, hyperautomation enables the following benefits: